How to use the ceil() function in Python

 Get started with Replit

 Replit Agent will write the code, test for errors, and deploy your application for you.
-Start building with Replit and bring your idea to life.
+Start building with Replit and see your project come together in minutes.

 Create & deploy websites, automations, internal tools, data pipelines and more in any programming language without setup, downloads or extra tools.
 All in a single cloud workspace with AI built in.